GrzybDev/QuantumStreamer/README.md

 Installing
 ----------

-Copy all `dll` files from either the latest build in [GitHub Releases](https://github.com/GrzybDev/QuantumStreamer/releases) or from `Release` folder if you compiled it yourself to the game root folder (where `exe` file is located)
+Copy `loc_x64_f.dll` file from either the latest build in [GitHub Releases](https://github.com/GrzybDev/QuantumStreamer/releases) or from `Release` folder if you compiled it yourself to the game root folder (where `exe` file is located)

 Configuration
 -------------